Dealing with challenging negotiators

 Dealing with difficult personalities

 At times, you may find yourself confronting a counterpart whose behavior or personality seems truly extreme and dysfunctional.
-An estimated 10% of working adults have “personality styles or behavioral tendencies that can make interactions with them especially challenging,” ranging from “odd idiosyncratic tendencies to full- blown personality disorders,” write Marc-Charles Ingerson and Kristen Bell DeTienne of Brigham Young University, Jill M. Hooley of Harvard University, and Nathan A. Black of the University of Iowa in a new article in the Negotiation Journal.
+An estimated 10% of working adults have “personality styles or behavioral tendencies that can make interactions with them especially challenging,” ranging from “odd idiosyncratic tendencies to full- blown personality disorders,” write Marc-Charles Ingerson and Kristen Bell DeTienne of Brigham Young University, Jill M. Hooley of Harvard University, and Nathan A. Black of the University of Iowa in a article in the Negotiation Journal.

 We all need to be wary of playing armchair psychologist and give negotiating counterparts the benefit of the doubt when their behavior seems irrational.
 Angry outbursts, sabotage, and other off-putting behaviors might be triggered by hidden constraints, personal struggles, or just a bad day.
 That said, an awareness of common difficult personality styles can help us understand a counterpart’s behavior at times.
 This knowledge may also help us decide whether a negotiation is worth pursuing and how we might adapt to the other party’s personality and behavior.
 Here’s an overview of four difficult styles.